 - 1937 browns, greens, blues, purples

 1930s fashion color combinations were often contrasting but rarely as clashing as the 1920s.
 Blue and pink, yellow and green, and tonal variations such as red and pink or brown and tan.
-There was one color, however, which was combined with all other colors: white.

-White was the base for many pattern fabrics, from gingham checks to stripes and floral.
+White was the ground or base for many pattern fabrics, from gingham checks to stripes and floral.
 Red flowers outlined in white, blue dots on white, white embroidery on a solid net.
 This wasn’t something I noticed until I began to look through the many examples of fabrics sold in the 1930s.

-White was everywhere.
-Perhaps is was an economical way to save on dyeing white fabric.
-Or perhaps white gave hope during difficult times.
 If a solid color was worn, you bet white accessories of gloves, belt, purse, and hat were worn, too.
 White collars on dresses and blouses and white trim around cuffs and necklines were also added to most house dresses and many afternoon dresses.
-White wasn’t just for spring and summer either.
-White was a year-round color.
+In fall and winter the white accessories were toned down with other colors to coordinate to contrast with the outfit.

 1930s Fashion Fabrics